-The RAR-eSR-qLR-ref-[1.62-3.63]-[0.55-2.5].04g embeds and controls two ViC regulators called eSR and qLR.
+RAR-eSR-qLR-ref-1.62-3.63-0.55-2.5.04g_TSMC_40_uLP is a Retention Alternating Regulator in TSMC 40uLP embedding and controling two ViC regulators called eSR and qLR.
 The eSR is designed to provide dynamic power from 100 mA to 500 mA, depending on the eSR flavor.
 The qLR is used for data retention and very low power always-on circuitry (up to 1.0 mA).
 Both regulators are linked and the RAR embeds a Regulator Control Unit (RCU) that ensures that only one regulator is active at a given moment, while the other regulator output is set to high-impedance state.

 Key Benefits